aleph-im/aleph-docs/docs/tools/console/languages/nodejs.md

 ## Preparing Your Node.js Code

-Before uploading your Node.js application, make sure it's properly set up according to our platform's requirements.
+Before uploading a Node.js application, ensure it meets the platform's requirements for a seamless deployment process.

 Here is an example [NodeJs Sample](https://github.com/aleph-im/aleph-vm/tree/main/examples/example_http_js)

 ### Selecting Your Language

-Confirm that your project is developed in Node.js.
+Ensure the project is developed in Node.js.

-To prepare your Node.js application for deployment on the specified platform, follow these steps:
+To ready a Node.js application for deployment, follow these outlined steps:

 ### Create the `run.sh` Script

-Create a shell script named `run.sh` with the following content, which sets the working directory to `/opt/code` and starts the Node.js server:
+Craft a shell script named run.sh to set the working directory and initiate the Node.js server:

    ```bash
    #!/bin/sh